-As 2018 winds down, this is a good time to reflect on all that has happened this year in the lives of families you know who are touched by disability.
+This is a good time to reflect on all that has happened in 2018 in the lives of families you know who are touched by disability.
 Whether it is your own family or other families in your church, think about the steps that were taken to become more integrated into church life and the outcomes.
 What steps did families in your church take?
 What steps did your church take to enfold these families into the congregation?

 Our fast-paced, technology-driven lives have conditioned us to expect immediate results.
 It would be easy to feel that we have not done enough or made enough progress.
 As you reflect, don’t focus on what you have or haven’t done.
 Focus on what God has done and be encouraged.

 Scripture repeatedly calls us to remember.
 Remember his promises, his faithfulness, his provisions, and how he has worked through his people, despite our shortcomings.
 Why does God repeatedly call on his people to remember and recount his works?
 Because we are so prone to forget.

 Whether you are a person with a disability, a family member, ministry leader, or volunteer, I encourage you to take time to thoughtfully assess the progress made this year.
 Here are a few questions for your family or ministry workers to help you recount God’s faithfulness in 2018: